twistlock/splash/README.md

     * Supported by tracking 'cd' commands to identify the CWD, and then inserting "cd CWD; " to the start of shell commands.
     * Piping commands with 'cd' isn't supported (i.e. "cd /tmp ; echo A")
     * cd into an absolute path with '..' or '.' isn't supported (i.e. "cd /tmp/../tmp")
-    * splash can get 'stuck' in a deleted directory, run !cwd to reset CWD
+    * splash can get 'stuck' in a deleted directory, run 'cd' to reset CWD
 ```

 # TODO